top of page

 📮 Tip: If you're serving notice by post, be sure to allow extra time for delivery when calculating the end date. 🔁 After a tenant or owner gives notice (Form 12 or 13), limits apply to how often the property can be accessed.
 For more details, talk to Arvarni.

-A tenancy agreement is a legally binding contract, and when it comes to the end of a fixed-term lease, there are a few options available.
+A tenancy agreement is a legally binding contract, and when a fixed‑term lease ends in Brisbane property management, owners and tenants have a few clear options to consider.
 You can:

 End the tenancy altogether